gustavotamiao/gustavotamiao/README.md

 ### Hi there 👋

-- 🔭 I’m currently studying Computer Engineering at UTFPR
+- 🔭 I’m currently studying Systems Analysis and Development Student at UTFPR